black-tul1p/digit-ocr/README.md

 ![black-tul1p](/readme_images/training.png)

-And here, pre-trained parameters from the previous training session are being used to identify another image of 3:
+And here, pre-trained parameters from the previous training session are being used to identify another image of a 3:

 ![black-tul1p](/readme_images/pre-trained.png)